Professor of Pharmacology

 Web: More information

-Post Doctoral, Department of Biochemistry, M.D.
+Post Doctorate, Department of Biochemistry, M.D.
 Anderson Hospital and Tumor Institute, The University of Texas, Houston, TX

 Receptors and Signal Transduction / Cellular and Molecular Endocrinology